Howard Lew Lewis

 Howard Lew Lewis (21 August 1941 – 20 January 2018) (born Howard R. Lewis) was an English comedian and actor, best known for his roles in comedy series including Maid Marian and Her Merry Men, Brush Strokes and Chelmsford 123.

 Biography

 Lewis was born in London, England.
-His parents were both born in southern Wales (Tenby and Bridgend).
+His parents were both born in south Wales (Tenby and Bridgend).
 As a young man, Lewis flat-shared with Ken Morley (Reg Holdsworth of Coronation Street) and Andy Carr, actor and screenwriter.
 His first job was with the Royal Air Force, where he was a computer operator.
 He worked for several years in computing and telecommunications, but when promoted to manager-level he decided instead to pursue acting as a career after being asked to fire a colleague whom he believed to be a good worker.
 He was married twice.
 His first marriage lasted just over a year.
 His second marriage was to Anna Goodall.
 They married in 1990 with Ken Morley as best man.